3. Sequential and other types in Python#

 Exercise 3.1

-There are quite a few methods that we can use to modify list elements: not only the aforementioned append, but also insert, remove, pop, etc. Invoke help("list") to access their descriptions and call them on a few example lists.
+There are quite a few methods that modify list elements: not only the aforementioned append, but also insert, remove, pop, etc. Invoke help("list"), read their descriptions, and call them on a few example lists.

 Exercise 3.2

-Verify that we cannot perform similar operations on tuples, ranges, and strings.
-In other words, check that they are immutable.
+Verify that similar operations cannot be performed on tuples, ranges, and strings.
+In other words, check that these types are immutable.

 The in operator and its negation, not in, determine whether an element exists in a given sequence: